-Do not confuse original thought with original packaging.
-Anyone can take the content of a sage leader, rebrand and repackage it and make it seem like it’s their own.
-In fact, many are franchising out their content to individuals who take a weekend course on how to present and sell it.
+Anyone can take the quotes and content of a sage leader, rebrand, and repackage it to make it seem like it’s their own.
+In fact, thought leaders are franchising out their ideas and content to individuals who take a weekend course on how to present and sell it.

-However, it’s a whole different ball game when you’ve actually lived it and worked with a client through their challenges.
-Solutions will be much more authentic and practical which is better than theory; especially when it’s your money and business that’s on the line.
+However, it’s a whole different ball game when you’ve actually lived what you’re preaching, and worked with a client through their challenges.
+The wisdom gained and the solutions created will be more authentic and practical, which is better than theory; especially when it’s your money and business that’s on the line.

 A genuine personal brand is more about your customer’s experience than it is about what you can post online and the accolades you can accumulate.

-My goal is always to have my integrity intact and let others vouch for me.
-I don’t need to promote and superficially inflate my “likes”…that should take care of itself if I consistently look out for my clients’ best interest.
+Your goal should always be to keep your integrity intact and let others vouch for you.
+No need for superficially inflated “likes”.
+The recognition should take care of itself if you are consistently looking out for your client’s best interest.